 Ranu Basu is Associate Professor in the Department of Geography at York University.
 Her research and teaching interests relate to the geographies of marginality, diversity and social justice in cities; power, space and activism; critical geographies of education; and spatial methodologies including critical GIS.
 Her projects funded by SSHRC, CERIS and Infrastructure Canada have explored the impacts of neoliberalization of educational restructuring in Ontario; multiculturalism in schools through questions of 'integration'; social sustainability and the meaning of public space as it relates to migrants (including the South Asian Diaspora); and the provision of infrastructure for marginal groups in suburban regions.
-In 2008, she was a John A. Sproul Fellow at the Center for Canadian Studies, and a visiting scholar at the Center for Cities and Schools at the Institute for Urban and Regional Development (IURD), University of California, Berkeley.
-She serves on the executive board of the Centre for Refugee Studies (CRS); and previously with the York Centre for Education and Community (YCEC) and CITY Institute.
+In 2008, she was a John A. Sproul Fellow at the Center for Canadian Studies, and a visiting scholar at the Center for Cities and Schools at the Institute for Urban and Regional Development (IURD).
+She serves on the executive board of the Centre for Refugee Studies (CRS), the YCAR Executive Committee; and previously with the York Centre for Education and Community (YCEC) and CITY Institute.
 Her publications have appeared in journals such as the International Journal of Urban and Regional Research; Professional Geographer; Education, Social Justice and Citizenship; Geoforum; Environment and Planning: C.

-Keywords: Geographies of marginality, diversity and social justice in cities; power, space and activism; critical geographies of education; spatial methodologies; India; South Asian Diaspora
+Keywords: Geographies of marginality, diversity and social justice in cities; power, space and activism; sub/urban/altern cosmopolitanism; critical geographies of education; spatial methodologies; subalterity and education in Cuba, India and Canada